hrbrmstr/splashr/README.md

 Mini-DSL (domain-specific language).
 These can be used to create a "script" without actually scripting in Lua.
 They are a less-powerful/configurable set of calls than what you can make with a full Lua function but the idea is to have it take care of very common but simple use-cases, like waiting a period of time before capturing a HAR/HTML/PNG image of a site:

 -   `splash_plugins`: Enable or disable browser plugins (e.g. Flash).
+-   `splash_click`: Trigger mouse click event in web page.
+-   `splash_focus`: Focus on a document element provided by a CSS selector
 -   `splash_images`: Enable/disable images
 -   `splash_response_body`: Enable or disable response content tracking.
 -   `splash_go`: Go to an URL.